jkcamarador/web-based-clinic-consulation-system-codeigniter/readme.rst

-CRUD website system for clinic consultation requests using CodeIgniter as a web framework.
+CRUD web based system for clinic consultation requests using CodeIgniter as a web framework.

 ###################
 What is CodeIgniter